Keyght/SwishFish-LuckyWheelHack2020/README.md

 ## 🧐 About <a name = "about"></a>

 This game is about the brave little fish that challenge endless obstacles .
-Here you can enjoy classic jumping mode, oportunity of manage fish with your voice and voice-karaoke mode and get satisfied by listen relaxing music.
+Here you can enjoy classic jumping mode, oportunity of manage fish with your breath or voice, seeing air bubbles, voice-karaoke mode and get satisfied by listen relaxing music.
 Also you can comepete with other players in your region.
+- [ ] 1.
+3 backgrounds
+- [ ] 2.
+3 skins for your fish
+- [ ] 3.
+2 kinds of obstacles
+- [ ] 4.
+Highscore table
+- [ ] 5.
+3 game modes: touches, breath or voice, karaoke

 future video (trailer, Dmitriy will change it future on our video) :